 Health, Safety & Security Abroad

-The Institute for Global Studies works closely with medical professionals from UD Student Health Services to prepare you to be healthy abroad.
+CGPS works closely with medical professionals from UD Student Health Services to prepare you to be healthy abroad.
 In addition, we monitor the advice provided by the Centers for Disease Control and Prevention and encourage all travelers to do the same.

 Below are a few ways to ensure your physical and emotional health abroad.